alexandrascript/tech-writing-tools/accessibility/README.md

 ### Writing and content
 - [MailChimp's guide on writing for accessibility](https://styleguide.mailchimp.com/writing-for-accessibility/)
 - ["A11y friendly documentation"](https://github.com/carolstran/tech-talks/blob/master/abstracts/a11y-friendly-docs.md), a talk by Carolyn Stransky ([video from Write The Docs](https://youtu.be/SLUJG625Si0))
--["Don't say simply"](https://www.writethedocs.org/videos/prague/2018/don-t-say-simply-jim-fisher/), a talk by Jim Fisher ([video from Write The Docs](https://youtu.be/gsT2BBWBVmM))
+- ["Don't say simply"](https://www.writethedocs.org/videos/prague/2018/don-t-say-simply-jim-fisher/), a talk by Jim Fisher ([video from Write The Docs](https://youtu.be/gsT2BBWBVmM))
 - [A11y style guide](https://a11y-style-guide.com/style-guide/) for developers, designers, and writing

 ### Develop and design